Can I Give My Puppy Table Scraps?

 Obesity

 One of the main health risks associated with feeding table scraps to your dog is the possibility of obesity.
-Just like humans, dogs need a balanced to maintain a healthy weight.
+Just like humans, dogs need a balanced diet to maintain a healthy weight.
 Table scraps, especially those high in fat and calories, can easily lead to weight gain in dogs.
 Obesity not only puts a strain on their joints and organs, but it can also increase the risk of developing other health such as diabetes and heart disease.

 Digestive Issues